rails-api/active_model_serializers/README.md

 ## About

-ActiveModelSerializers is undergoing some renovations. see [Development Status](#status-of-ams)
+ActiveModelSerializers is undergoing some renovations.
+See [Development Status](#status-of-ams).

 ## Getting Help